Ventus218/SAP-assignment-03/README.md

 ![Generic microservice components diagram](./doc/diagrams/generic-microservice-components.png)

-- A command side will be used to publish commands (or command-events) to the event store.
+- A command side will be used to publish commands (or command-events) to the event broker.
 - A query side will consume published commands to use them for event-sourcing and if applicable materialise the state to achieve more efficient queries.
-- Any data needed from other microservices will be consumed off the event store and materialised as described in the query side.
+- Any data needed from other microservices will be consumed off the event broker and materialised as described in the query side.

 ![CQRS and ES](./doc/diagrams/cqrs-es-domain-model.png)
 This is a generic implementation of the CQRS and ES patterns.